fiskaltrust/rollout-doc/getting-started/my-first-cashbox.md

 ## Prerequisites

-The following prerequisites must be first in place before we can roll out our Middleware instance
+The following prerequisites must be in place before we can roll out our Middleware instance

 * A working **Internet connection** (_please see [Network Requirements](../technical-operations/middleware/network-requirements.md)_)
 * An active _fiskaltrust_ **PosDealer account** (*either by [registration](registration.md) or by invitation through your PosCreator*)